MCARDLE SPORT TEC CONSTRUCT FIRST CLASS ATHLETICS FACILITIES AT STOWE SCHOOL.

-McArdle Sport Tec was chosen to construct an eight lane athletics track in the sensitive surrounding of a National Trust property at Stowe School.
-The track was surfaced with a specially selected green system to meet the requirements of the school and the National Trust.
-The track was built to a very high specification, on budget and to the highest quality standards.
+McArdle Sport Tec was appointed to construct an eight lane athletics track in the sensitive surrounding of a National Trust property at Stowe School.
+This prestigious athletics track was surfaced with a specific green colour coating system to meet the requirements of the school and the National Trust.

-Lord Coe spent the afternoon at Stowe School observing its sports day and officially opening the new athletics area, which in both colour and environment friendliness, is the only green track in the UK.
-It has been selected as a pre-games training camp for London 2012 and it is hoped the facilities will be used by nearby residents as well as pupils at the school.
+Lord Sebastian Coe, British politician and former track and field athlete; spent the afternoon at Stowe School observing its sports day and officially opening the new athletics area, which in both colour and environment friendliness, which at the time was the only green track in the UK.

 The new track cost more than £800,000 which was raised through contributions from Old Stoics.
 It has been named in honour of Dr David Donaldson, who was a teacher and coach at Stowe from 1957 until 1973 and helped pupils set records which still stand today.
 Also at yesterday’s event were decathlete Neil Crossley, Stowe’s new athletics coach who hopes to compete in London 2012, and Old Stoic Marilyn Okoko, who raced for Britain in the 4x400m women’s Olympic relay team in Beijing.